 If you want to analyze your data hover over a data point within your chart as desired:

-Click on the data point to see all the visitors and accounts that are included in that specific data point (i.e. a list of Accounts and a list of the Visitors within those Accounts who meet the query criteria for that data point).
+Click on the data point to launch the side panel to see all the visitors and accounts that are included in that specific data point (i.e. a list of Accounts and a list of the Visitors within those Accounts who meet the query criteria for that data point).

 You can export a list of Accounts or Visitors via a .csv with any additional metadata fields that you would like to include in your file.